edykim/edykim.com/content/en/pages/about.md

 lang: en
 ---

-<p style="font-weight: 600; font-size: 1.6rem;">Hello, I'm Edward.</p>
+Hey, I'm Edward!
 I'm an open web developer who loves focusing on problems and creating quick prototypes.
 I like to talk about web technology, software architecture, and community.

 I'm studying at UC San Diego as a computer science major right now.
 Previously, I had the chance to work with [Greenleaf Media](https://greenleafmedia.com/), [Swinburne University](https://www.swinburne.edu.au/), and [Kobe Creations](https://kobecreations.com/).
 You can find more details at [this page](https://www.linkedin.com/in/edwardykim/).

 <hr />